 - Tracking device: This is the WiFi or Bluetooth®-equipped device that is installed in your equipment.
 The device captures information such as fuel usage, engine temperature, idling information, geo-location, as well as many other possible pieces of data and relays it to a remote data server.

 - Data server: This receives the data and either stores it or transfers it to your tracking device.
 The data server is capable of serving up the information that the user requires via the user interface.

 - User interface: This is what managers see on-screen.
 They work with the user interface through various devices such as computer, tablet or smartphone in order to access information, monitor dashboards and generate reports.

 Tracking devices are either passive or active.
 Passive systems store the information that is collected from the device.
 When the piece of equipment returns to storage or is parked at the end of a shift, the tracking device can be removed and the data downloaded to a computer.
 An active tracking system, on the other hand, connects to a network and transmits data while the equipment is active or in motion.
 An active tracking system is the type of setup that provides real-time, up-to-the minute information.

 Reviewing the data

 Some of the most common categories used in data collection are:

-Activity Monitoring.
-Apart from all these, you have the activity data.
-These information are divided into several categories, such as risk management, speed profile, work hours and accidents.
+Apart from all these is the activity data.
+This information is divided into several categories, such as risk management, speed profile, work hours and accidents.